Qwerty-133/scache/README.md

     1. Check your Python version with `python3 --version`
     2. Run `python3 -m pip install spcache` to install spcache.
     3. Use `python3 -m spcache` if `spcache` doesn't work.

+To install a specific version of spcache, use `pip install spcache==1.0.0` instead.

 ## Contributing